samzabala/framework/docs/sections/components/form.md

 `date` date to check

 `rangeOnly` whether or not to check against disabled dates and weekends set by args

+##### **`formCalendar.reset()`**

+reset the input field or some shit but doesnt trigger change value because this is a programmatical solution is this the right way to describe it in english? idk basta kung kelangan mong walang nakalagay dito tapos kelangan ireset yung ui ito na to beh

 ##### **`formCalendar.init(element)`**